Contact information

 #1 Sony WH-XB910N

-The Sony WH-XB910N delivers what most budget models can’t: deep bass that doesn’t muddy the mids.
-In particular, Sony’s Extra Bass tuning adds warmth and punch without overwhelming vocals or guitar.
-Meanwhile, the ANC genuinely works, cutting subway rumble and office chatter effectively.
+The Sony WH-XB910N delivers what most budget models sacrifice: deep bass that doesn’t muddy midrange clarity.
+Sony’s Extra Bass tuning adds warmth and punch without overwhelming vocals or guitars, which makes these headphones versatile across hip-hop, electronic, and rock genres.

 Pros